 Meeting opening and topics

-After reading the opening from the group’s notebook or folder, you can move on to discussing the topic of the meeting.
+After reading the opening from the group’s notebook or folder, you can discuss the meeting topic.
 You might want to share some quotes from the literature here or draw on other experiences.
 You will want to keep your topics and conversations free from judgment.

 These meetings are not a place to judge someone’s past decisions but to offer the experience to learn from and move forward.
 You should also leave any bias at the door; these meetings are a safe space!

-You can draw on the 12-steps literature here to explore the theme of the meeting.
-If the meeting is a discussion meeting, this would be the time to open the floor to those who want to share.
+You can draw on the 12-step literature here to explore the theme of the meeting.
+If it is a discussion meeting, this would be the time to open the floor to those who want to share.

 Open The Floor To Discussion